-With over 40 million songs and 27 million subscribers, Apple Music has struck a chord with music lovers around the world.
+With over 50 million songs and millions of subscribers, Apple Music has struck a chord with music lovers around the world.

 What makes Apple Music different to other streaming services?